 For a simple recipe like this, the quality of the ingredients will matter a lot.
 Use an organic chicken, which tends to have better flavor and texture.
 And to make sure the chicken absorbs the flavor of the sauce, cut it up into 10 pieces: 2 wings, 2 legs, 2 thighs and 4 breast pieces, which you get by cutting each breast in half crosswise.
 (For birds with ‘swollen’ breasts, typical of modern ‘industrial’ birds) you may even want to cut them into thirds.)
 To ensure proper browning, it is very important to dry each piece thoroughly before flouring them and frying them.

-The original recipe calls for using reconstituted dried mushrooms soaked for a good half hour or more in water.
+The original recipe for chicken in white wine with mushrooms calls for using reconstituted dried mushrooms soaked for a good half hour or more in water.
 Remember the cookbook is from the 70s when the only fresh mushrooms available in US stores where the rather bland ‘button’ mushrooms.
 We are lucky nowadays to have a variety of mushrooms to choose from.
 For this dish, I often use one of those packages of mixed, already cut up mushrooms.
 If you are using tender-fleshed mushrooms like shiitake or oysters, you can be add them directly to the pan without preliminaries.
 If you are using firm-fleshed mushrooms, however, like those old-fashioned ‘button’ mushrooms or Bellas, you’ll want to slice them and sauté them in olive oil before adding them to the simmering chicken, or they will have an unpleasantly tough and spongy texture.